 Lunch – The Chlachain Inn, Mallaig

 We decided to have lunch at the Chlachain Inn as we’d stayed there during the rainy summer of 2016 so knew the food was good.

-It was potato and leek soup for me and Cullen skink for Mr G. Mr G declared his soup the best Cullen skink EVER!
-My tattie and leek was pretty damn fine too.
+It was potato and leek soup for me and Cullen skink for Mr G. Mr G declared his soup the best Cullen skink EVER.
+My tattie and leek was damn good too.

 Camusdarach Campsite and Beach

 I’d booked Camusdarach Campsite a couple of days earlier.
 I had a hunch we’d adore it (even enough to spend a night with no camping equipment, in the tent on wheels from ‘Bag of Crap Camper Co’) – I was right.

 Arriving at Camusdarach we were warmly welcomed and given directions to our pitch.
 It was a stone’s throw away from one of our favourite Scottish beaches – Camusdarach.
 We even had a sea view.